Lestroboy/Lestroboy/README.md

 - 👋 Hi, I’m @Lestroboy.
 - 👀 I’m interested in developing game's.
-- 🌱 I’m done with HTML,C++ and currently learing Java.
+- 🌱 I’m know HTML(not a programming language in true sense,I know),C++ and currently learing Java.
 - 💞️ I have side pssions like digital drawing,animations,writing novels,making videos and many more which i can't really tell.
 - 📫 How to reach me well, my Instagram id-@lestroboy